-Regular brake checks are an important part of any vehicle preventative maintenance plan.
-Brake checks can identify a
+Regular brake inspections are an important part of any vehicle preventative maintenance plan.
+Brake inspection(s) can identify a

 problem before it begins to impact your braking efficiency, thus providing an opportunity to restore the effectiveness of your